wp-cli/handbook/commands/theme/get/index.md

 : Instead of returning the whole theme, returns the value of a single field.

 [\--format=&lt;format&gt;]
-: Output list as table or JSON.
-Defaults to table.
+: Accepted values: table, json.
+Default: table

 ### EXAMPLES